 Consulting services at the International Office

-The International Office (IO) is the main contact point for student exchange programs at WU.
+The International Office (IO) is the main contact point for exchange programs at WU.
 Apart from the information provided on the website, we offer the following information sessions and consultation services which support you planning your semester abroad.

 Each year at Go Global - Your Event to Internationalize Your Studies, former outgoings and current incoming students present WU's partner universities.
 Participate and get first-hand information about student life abroad.

 (Annually in October)